fatkulnurk/fatkulnurk/README.md

 # Fatkul Nur Koirudin | @fatkulnurk

-Hi, i'm rudi :sunglasses:, born at January 1999 in Lamongan, Indonesia.
-Software Engineer with more than 3 years of experience as a Professional & more than 5 years of freelancing.
+Hi, I'm Rudi 😎, born in January 1999 in Lamongan, Indonesia.
+I've been building my career as a freelancer since 2015 and transitioned into professional roles starting in 2020.
+I'm a Software Engineer with a passion for coding, and I enjoy fishing in my free time! 🎣

 <!--
 ---